am-ping/hone/README.md

 ## How It's Made
 **Tech used:** JavaScript
-I solve at least a few Codewars kata everyday.
+I solve at least 10 kata every week.

 ## Optimizations
 I refactor as much as I can as long as the code is readable/easy to understand.